Sosaia Feki: 2014

 In February 2014, Feki was included in the Sharks inaugural 2014 Auckland Nines squad.
 On 11 July 2014, Feki extended his contract with Cronulla-Sutherland for three years through till the end of the 2017 season.
 Feki was the Cronulla-Sutherland Sharks highest tryscorer of the 2014 NRL season with 9 tries in 20 matches although his efforts were not enough to save the club from finishing last on the table.

-On 9 September 2014, Feki was selected for the New Zealand 2014 Four Nations train on squad.
+On 9 September 2014, Feki was selected for the New Zealand 2014 Four Nations train squad.
 On 7 October 2014, Feki was selected in the New Zealand national rugby league team final 24-man squad for the series, but didn't play a match in the tournament.

 2015

 On 31 January and 1 February, Feki played for the Sharks in the 2015 NRL Auckland Nines.
 On 2 May, he played for Tonga in their Polynesian Cup clash with Pacific rivals Samoa, playing on the wing in Tonga's 18-16 loss at Cbus Super Stadium.
 He finished off the 2015 season having played in 23 matches and scoring 7 tries for the Sharks.